Your county assessor is counting on you not checking. We built this so you can check — for free, with nothing to fill out.

 No upfront payment.
 We prepare your appeal, gather the evidence, and file it for you.
 Your only job is to give us permission with one signature.
 We project an 86% success rate on pre-screened appeals.
 Our fee is 25% of your first-year tax savings — billed only after the county confirms a reduction.
 If we don't win, you owe nothing.

-You sign one short permission form, and we take it from there — preparing the paperwork, gathering comparable sales, and filing with the town.
+You sign one short permission form, and we take it from there — preparing your PT-311-A appeal, gathering comparable sales, and filing with the Gwinnett County Board of Assessors (escalating to the Board of Equalization if needed).
 No hearings to attend.
 You get notified when it's done.

 Here's what we look at before we tell you whether it's worth filing.